netsoftacademy/50DaysofDevOPs/2024/day13/README.md

  - Getting Started with Scalability & High Availability
  - Explain Verticial & Horizontal Scaling
  - What is Load Balancing?
 Why use a Load Balancer?
- - Explain types of Load Balancer in AWS
+ - Explain types of Load Balancer in AWS?
- - What is Application Load Balancer & How to create a ALB Hands on?
+ - What is Elastic Load Balancer in AWS?
+ - How EC2 instance Accessible by Load Balancer Access Web Server
- - Explain the Network Load Balancer & Hands on NLB in AWS?
+ - How to Delete the Classic Load Balancer

   - Today Sessions Notes:
   - Link